DEFRA/epr-subsidiary-func-bulk-upload/README.md

 ## Running on a developer machine
 To run locally, create a file `local.settings.json`.
-This file is in .gitignore.
+This file is in `.gitignore`.

 ```
 {